Reich Caravan Weight Control Scales 1000kg Per Wheel Motorhome Caravan Safety

 Using the CWC is very simple.
 Switch on the scale and with the menu button choose the right programme: vehicle (motorhome) or caravan / trailer (one axle or tandem axle).
 The display shows symbols for the chosen vehicle type.
 Then simply place the unit at a right angle in front of or behind the wheel indicated on the display and drive over the scale as slowly as possible.
 You can then read the wheel load of the wheel in question.
 By pressing the menu button, the next wheel is indicated.
 After repeating the procedure for each wheel you know the single wheel loads; then press the 'Total' button and the total weight of the vehicle will be indicated.

-Note: the capacity of 1000kg per wheel makes this unit suitable for most small or medium sized motorhomes but please satisfy yourself on this point before ordering.
+Note: the capacity of this version is 1000kg per wheel which makes this unit suitable for most small or medium sized motorhomes but please satisfy yourself on this point before ordering.
+There is a heavier version here: 1500kg version.
 You should check the plated weight details on your vehicle to establish that the maximum permissible fully loaded weight does not exceed 2000 kg for either the front or rear axle: since the CWC could not register over 1000 kg per wheel (and therefore 2000 kg per axle) you would not be able to weigh up to the full load which can be carried legally by the vehicle.

 Why we rate it GREAT STUFF!